kevincastejon/com.caskev.grid-toolkit/README.md

 #### DirectionMap

-You can generate a **DirectionMap** object that holds pre-calculated direction data.
-This way of doing pathfinding is useful for some usages (like Tower Defenses and more) because it calculates once all the paths between one tile, called the "**target**", and all the accessible tiles from it.
+A DirectionMap will hold all the pre-calculated direction data between a target tile and all the tiles that are accessible to this target.
+Once generated, this object can contain all the paths you need (ie: a tower defense game with a village core where all enemies run to) and then use the paths with almost no performance cost.
+There are also serialization methods to bake or save these objects to files and load them later with the deserialization methods.

-To generate the **DirectionMap** object, use the **GenerateDirectionMap** method that needs the *grid* and the *target* tile from which to calculate the paths, as parameters.
+To generate a **DirectionMap** object, use the **GenerateDirectionMap** method that needs the *grid* and the *target* tile from which to calculate the paths, as parameters.

 ```cs
 DirectionMap directionMap = Pathfinding.GenerateDirectionMap(grid, targetTile);
 ```

-Once the **DirectionMap** object is generated, you can use its several and almost "*cost free*" methods and properties.

 ---